External Competitions

 For all MULSS-hosted external competitions, students from Melbourne Law School (MLS) must be studying the Juris Doctor (JD) (unless otherwise stated).
 For externally-run external competitions, Melbourne Law Masters (MLM) students will only be permitted to compete if the competition organisers permit LLM students to participate.

-Previous Competitions
+Previous Competitions in 2025

 HSF International Computational Law e-Mooting Competition